Data investigation

 • HFrEF (EF < 45%) explicitly excluded from Wegovy CV — reflects the structural separation between MACE-prevention (Wegovy/SELECT) and HFrEF-treatment (SGLT2/DAPA-HF/EMPEROR-Reduced).

-• FFS-dominant architecture with no full-risk MCOs — rare among the 50-state series.
+• FFS-dominant architecture with no full-risk MCOs — rare among our state Medicaid coverage series.
 Most states have transitioned the bulk of their Medicaid population into MCOs.

 • 3-year sleep study window for OSA — longer than NE (24 months), OK (12 months), and UT (in-lab attended PSG requirement).